Christchurch mosque shooting: How accused obtained guns - the referees and police interview

 "Based on the information available to us at this time, we have found that correct process was followed by staff involved in the firearms licence application," the spokesperson said.

-"The vetting process was undertaken by a Police Firearms Vetting Officer in Dunedin, where the accused resided.
+"The vetting process was undertaken by a Police Firearms Vetting Officer in Dunedin, where the accused resided," the spokesperson said.

 Story continues below live blog